pramodboda/JavaScript-Roadmap-2020/6-Functions/0-Functions.md

 # Functions

-functions are nothing but set of statements in block.
+Functions are nothing but set of statements in block.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzNjQ0MzQ5NF19
+eyJoaXN0b3J5IjpbLTc0MjIwMTU0XX0=
 -->